RosettaCommons/demos/tutorials/minimization.md

 [picture]

-Now that the structure are aligned, notice that the last nine residues of the loop region have moved quite significantly from their original conformation.
+Now that the structures are aligned, notice that the last nine residues of the loop region have moved quite significantly from their original conformation.
 Furthermore, most of the minimized rotamers are no longer in their native conformations.

 [picture with sticks]

 **SOMETHING SOMETHING ABOUT WHAT IT ALL MEANS.**

 Sometimes it may be undesirable to allow such large movements in the starting conformation.
-To this end, we can use minimization with constraints to minimize our input structure penalized the movement of certain atoms by the score function.
+To this end, we can use minimization with constraints to minimize our input structure where movements of certain atoms will be penalized by the score function.

 ## How-To: Minimization with Constraints